- Gartner made many false proposals about HANA, but without declaring how much money they take from SAP.

 He said: “If it works, as SAP plans, it will be very damaging for Oracle.
 Oracle has some great products, but it does a lot of things to annoy its customers.
 There comes a point when you can only annoy your customer base so much, and if they are given an alternative that works, many of them will embrace it.”

 Like Feinberg, Duncan Jones was also wrong.
-Forrester was paid a large amount of money by SAP to write a paper projecting a lower TCO for HANA.
-This exceedingly low-quality paper is covered in the article How Accurate Was Forrester’s TCO Study on SAP HANA?
+Forrester was paid a large amount of money by SAP to write a lower TCO project for HANA.
+This exceedingly low-quality paper is covered in How Accurate Was Forrester’s TCO Study on SAP HANA?

 Oracle’s Sales Tactics are Bad, But According to Forrester, SAP’s Aren’t?